PierreQuentel/bihan/README.md

 This script starts a built-in web server on port 8000.
 Enter _http://localhost:8000/hello_ in the browser address bar, it shows the "Hello World" message.

+For PEP8 experts : the class name uses the naming convention for functions, ie lowercase, for a better match with urls, which are usually written in lowercase.

 URL dispatching
 ===============